Page contents

 - Income Related employment and Support Allowance

-If you’re not receiving any of the benefits listed, you’ll be eligible for 80% of the total costs of the adaptations.
-This amount is not means tested, and your local council will provide guidance if you need help covering the remaining 20% of the costs, including a ‘top up’ in some cases.
+If you’re not receiving any of the benefits listed, you will be eligible for 80% of the total costs of the adaptations.
+This amount is not means tested.
+Your local council will provide guidance if you need help covering the remaining 20% of the costs, including a ‘top up’ in some cases.

 Applying for a grant